Credit card safety

-EMV, which stands for Europay, MasterCard and Visa, refers to a standard for cards equipped with computer chips.
+EMV, which stands for Europay, MasterCard, and Visa, refers to a standard for cards equipped with computer chips.
 Rather than swiping the card, as you would for a card with a magnetic stripe, you insert the card into a terminal slot during a transaction and then remove it once the transaction is complete.

 - The chip generates a unique, one-time code each time you dip your card at a chip-enabled terminal.
 Your purchase can only be approved with the chip-generated code.

 - One of the biggest perks of EMV cards involves a higher level of security.
 Unlike the magnetic stripe on a card, which contains data that remains the same, EMV cards change with each transaction.
-EMV cards are a great solution to the problem with skimming because they produce unique, 1-time tokens that a hacker can't reproduce.
+EMV cards are a great solution to the problem of skimming because they produce unique, 1-time tokens that a hacker can't reproduce.
 They're basically impossible to predict, and they don't work for more than 1 transaction.
-So, if a hacker gets your card number and clone the card, he or she can't use it at a retailer that accepts EMV.
+So, if a hacker gets your card number and clones the card, he or she can't use it at a retailer that accepts EMV.